Who to Contact

 Ottawa · Shadow critics with relevant portfolios

 Why opposition matters: Opposition critics have a dedicated mandate to scrutinise government projects.
-A well-documented briefing to the shadow critic for Transport, Environment, or Agriculture can trigger committee hearings, formal questions in the House, and media pressure the government must respond to.
+A well-documented briefing to the shadow critic for Transport, Environment, or Agriculture can trigger committee hearings, formal questions, and media pressure.

 Leader of the Official Opposition · Conservative Party